Yukon Quest Dog Sled Race

 Hi my name is Carol locke.
 I am the Vice President of the Yukon Quest Board of Directors.
 I was born and grew up in a small Manitoba town called Macgregor.
 Currently I am a police officer with over 20 years of service.
 I transferred to the Whitehorse RCMP in the summer of 2013 with my husband and two dogs.
 I knew as soon as I arrived that I wanted to be involved with the Yukon Quest, and in February 2014, I volunteered at the Carmacks checkpoint.
 From then on, I was hooked.
 I have volunteered with the Yukon Quest every year since and plan to do so for many years to come.
 I have worked to make the Yukon Quest better every year with volunteering as the Checkpoint Manager in Pelly Crossing, helping at the start line in Whitehorse, and as of the late, managing the pre-race Vet Check.
 I am a dog lover and support all means to promote dog care.
 I enjoy hiking, camping, and travelling with my husband and two dogs.
 My two dogs are Husky-crosses named Tundra, who is thirteen years old, and our one-year-old pup named Camp.
 My goal is for the Yukon Quest to become the best dog sled race in the world that promotes exceptional dog care with the mushers that participate.
 I look forward to seeing you all on the trail!

-Shelly Musyj
+Shelly Musyji

 Aaron Peck